Welcome to the Slow Internet portal.

 This text was written by Corin Ism and Markus Amalthea Magnuson.

 Corin Ism is a governance futurist, writer and artist focused on world-building on this planet and the next.
-This is the first public project in a pipeline of several works slotted for the coming years, ranging from non-fiction on legal orders, eutopias and LiberationTech, to fictions about the future of love.
-To follow their releases, subscribe to their newsletter at corinism.com/newsletter
+After a decade spent in institutions looking at global catastrophic risks, this is their first public project in a pipeline of several works slotted for the coming years, ranging from non-fiction on legal orders and eutopias to fictions about the future of security, love and restitution.
+To follow Ism’s releases, subscribe to their newsletter at corinism.com/newsletter

 Markus Amalthea Magnuson is a hacker for humanity who started making websites in the ’90s and in the past few years has focused on helping nonprofits improve their tech operations.
 Some of his projects are collected at polyscopic.works